alien4cloud/alien4cloud-spray/readme.md

 # HA

 HA is enable be having multiple hosts in a4c and/or yorc group:
 * To enable HA for A4C, you just need to have more than one host in `a4c` host group and one host in the `a4cfront` host group.
-A4C need that the folder defined by `a4c_runtime_dir` var is shared between every a4c hosts (NFS or other distributed FS).
+A4C need that the folder defined by `a4c_working_dir` var is shared between every a4c hosts (NFS or other distributed FS).
 * To enable HA for Yorc, put more than one host in `yorc` host group.
-Yorc needs that the folder defined `yorc_work_dir` var is shared between every Yorc hosts (NFS or other distributed FS).
+Yorc needs that the folder defined `yorc_working_dir` var is shared between every Yorc hosts (NFS or other distributed FS).

 You can use the playbook `install-samba.yml` in order to setup a Samba server (on the `samba` host).
-It will mount respectively `a4c_runtime_dir` and `yorc_work_dir` folders on `a4c` and `yorc` hosts.
+It will mount respectively `a4c_working_dir` and `yorc_working_dir` folders on `a4c` and `yorc` hosts.
 This playvbook is hare as an example but should not be used in a production environment.

 ## SSL Certificates